 Certainly, we’re not alone in the roots of Thanksgiving--hoping for bounty and celebrating the good fortune of a strong harvest.
 Have you ever wondered about ancient Greek festivals of thanksgiving?
 At Tolmee, we were curious and our research led us to Greek Mythology and the story of Thesmophoria.

 Thesmophoria, Θεσμοφόρια in ancient Greek, honors the goddess Demeter and her daughter Persephone.
 The festival was born of a mother’s love for her daughter as Demeter lay mourning Persephone’s captivity in the Underworld.
-Demeter’s mourning period coincided with summer in Greece, when the fields are dry and shriveling from the hot summer sun and drought.
+Demeter’s mourning period coincided with fall, when the Earth sheds its greenery in anticipation for the cold months ahead.

 The Pomegranate and the seasons